ndronos/c-nomorph/HowStufWorks.md

 In C, you don't have to give the names of the parameters in the prototype, only the data types.

 Imagine function prototypes as the packaging list for your program.
+The compiler will unpack and assemble your program just as you might unpack and assemble a new bookshelf.
+The package list helps you ensure you have all the pieces you need in the box before you start assembling the bookshelf.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```